 3. Generate

-Once you are satisfied with the nesting layout, the next step is to generate the G-code for your laser cutter.
-In this stage, you define the technical parameters of the cutting and engraving process.
-G-code can be generated for the entire nested layout, for individual parts cutting or engraving and for speed and power tests.
+Once you are satisfied with the nesting layout, press Generate G-code button to proceed to the next step.
+Here you define the technical parameters of the cutting and engraving process.
+G-code can be generated for the entire nested layout or via the Create Menu (add_circle) only for individual parts cutting or engraving and for speed and power tests.

 - Select a material preset or manually enter the cutting and engraving parameters manually.